gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. Select the type of your data. ⚠️**Mandatory**⚠️
     - Available types: Zoology, Botany, Geology, Paleontology
-2. Select the corresponding GrSciColl Collection of your institution. ⚠️**Mandatory**⚠️
+2. Select the corresponding GRSciColl Collection of your institution. ⚠️**Mandatory**⚠️
-    - If the GrSciColl collection has already been used in another import, it is not present anymore on the drop-down list of this pop-up window.
+    - If the GRSciColl collection has already been used in another import, it is not present anymore on the drop-down list of this pop-up window.
 You can find it on the Collections page.
 3. Add a description of the collection. 💡optional💡
 4. Click on **Create collection**
     - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the collection afterwards.